 - 1. Civilian aircraft may use these corridors only under VFR conditions (1,000/3) with positive radio contact and clearance or prior approval from Patuxent TRACON.
 Refer to Illustration 12 for depiction of local airports and VFR corridors. - 2.
 Civilian aircraft shall not operate above 800 feet MSL in the following areas: - a.
 Within a 1 NM radius of Chesapeake Ranch Airport and along a 1 NM wide corridor centered on the Nottingham VORTAC (OTT) 153-degree radial from the airport to the northwestern boundary of R-4007. - b.
-Within a 1 NM radius of Chandler Field and along a 1 NM wide corridor running from the western shore of the Potomac River (240-degree bearing from OLF Webster), thence to the southern tip of St. George's Island and thence on a heading of 090 degrees to Chandler Field. - c.
-Within a 1 NM radius of Cherry Field and along a 1 NM wide corridor outbound on the NHK R-210 until clear of R-4005 or a 1 NM wide corridor running 274 degrees magnetic from Cherry Field to Piney Point, thence either 336 degrees from Piney Point to McKay's Beach and clear of R-4007, or from Piney Point outbound on the NHK R-220 until clear of R-4007.
-Aircraft may depart Cherry Field to the west VFR if the area is clear of OLF Webster traffic. - d.
-Within a 1.5 NM radius of West St. Mary's Airport and along a 1 NM wide corridor running 272 degrees magnetic from West St. Mary's Airport direct to McKay's Beach and thence northwestward along the Potomac River until clear of R-4007.
+Within a 1 NM radius of Chandler Field and along a 1 NM wide corridor running from the western shore of the Potomac River (240-degree bearing from WOLF), thence to the southern tip of St. George's Island and thence on a heading of 090 degrees to Chandler Field. - c.
+Within a 1 NM radius of Cherry Field and along a 1 NM wide corridor outbound on the NHK R-210 until clear of R-4005 or a 1 NM wide corridor running 274 degrees magnetic from Cherry Field to Piney Point, thence either 336 degrees from Piney Point to McKay's Beach and clear of R-4007, or from Piney Point outbound on the NHK R220 until clear of R-4007.
+Aircraft may depart Cherry Field to the west VFR if the area is clear of WOLF traffic. - d.
+Within a 1.5 NM radius of West St. Mary's Airport and along a 1 NM wide corridor running 272 degrees magnetic from West St. Mary's Airport direct to McKay's Beach and thence northwestward along the Potomac River until clear of R-4007. - e.
+Within a 1 NM radius of Cove Point LNG Heliport (OTT R-113/7 DME) and along a 1 NM wide corridor running north from the Cove Point LNG Heliport on the OTT VORTAC 152-degree radial until clear of R-4007. - f.
+Within a 1 NM radius of Wing Field and along a 1 NM wide corridor from the western shore of the Potomac River on a 250-degree bearing from Wing Field and thence to the southern tip of St. George's Island direct to Wing Field. - g.
+The Marshall VFR Corridor is a 1 NM wide corridor that starts at St. Jerome's Point and proceeds on a 318 degree bearing to West St. Mary's Airport, then on a 272 degree bearing to McKay's Beach and lastly, northwest along the Potomac River until clear of R-4008.